bitnami/containers/bitnami/pgbouncer/README.md

 ## Other options

 - `PGBOUNCER_IGNORE_STARTUP_PARAMETERS`: you can use this to set `ignore_startup_parameters` in the auto-generated `pgbouncer.ini`.
 This can be useful for solving certain connection issues.
 See https://www.pgbouncer.org/config.html for more details.
+- `PGBOUNCER_POOL_MODE` : you can use this to set `pool_mode` in the auto-generated `pgbouncer.ini`.
+This can be useful for solving certain connection issues.
+See https://www.pgbouncer.org/config.html for more details.
+- `PGBOUNCER_MAX_CLIENT_CONN` : you can use this to set `max_client_conn` in the auto-generated `pgbouncer.ini`.
+This can be useful for solving certain connection issues.
+See https://www.pgbouncer.org/config.html for more details.
+- `PGBOUNCER_IDLE_TRANSACTION_TIMEOUT` : you can use this to set `idle_transaction_timeout` in the auto-generated `pgbouncer.ini`.
+This can be useful for solving certain connection issues.
+See https://www.pgbouncer.org/config.html for more details.

 ## Initializing a new instance